BlidDev/Niv/wiki/time.md

 **Desc:**

-Creates a new timer object with `delay` as its iternal delay in milliseconds and returns its ID to be saved.
+Creates a new timer object with `delay` as its iternal delay in milliseconds, and returns its ID to be saved.

 **Return value:** `I32`.